NadeNa720/musubi_dataset/README.md

 Code under the `frame_pack` directory is modified from [FramePack](https://github.com/lllyasviel/FramePack).
 The license is under the Apache License 2.0.

 Other code is under the Apache License 2.0.
-Some code is copied and modified from Diffusers.
+Some code is copied and modified from Diffusers.#   m u s u b i _ d a t a s e t  
+ 